offminded/agent-guides/claude-commands/page.md

-# Page - Session History Dump with Citations
+# Page - Session History Dump with Citations and Memory Management

-Dumps the entire conversation history into a comprehensive markdown file with full source attribution and creates a compacted memory summary.
+Like OS paging for processes, this command saves the entire conversation state to disk with full citations.
+After running this command, you can use `/compact` to free up Claude's context memory.

 ## Usage

 ```
-/project:page [filename_prefix]
+/project:page [filename_prefix] [output_directory]
 ```

 ## Arguments

 - `filename_prefix` (optional): Custom prefix for output files.
 Defaults to "session-dump"
+- `output_directory` (optional): Directory to save files.
+Defaults to current working directory

 ## Description

-This command creates a comprehensive archive of the current session including:
+This command implements a memory management strategy similar to OS paging:

+1. **Page Out (Save to Disk)**:
+   - Saves complete conversation state with full citations
+   - Creates indexed source references for quick retrieval
+   - Preserves all context before memory compaction

+2. **Generated Files**:
-1. **Full History File** (`{prefix}-{timestamp}-full.md`):
+   - **Full History File** (`{prefix}-{timestamp}-full.md`):
+     - Compact summary at top for quick reference
-   - Complete conversation transcript
+     - Complete conversation transcript with timestamps
-   - All file reads with full content and paths
+     - All file operations with paths and content
-   - Web page content with URLs
+     - Web resources with URLs and excerpts
-   - Command outputs with execution context
+     - Command executions with outputs
-   - Tool usage with parameters and results
-   - Proper citation formatting for all sources
+     - Full citation index for all sources

-2. **Compact Memory File** (`{prefix}-{timestamp}-compact.md`):
+   - **Compact Memory File** (`{prefix}-{timestamp}-compact.md`):
      - Executive summary of session
      - Key decisions and outcomes
      - Important code changes made
-   - Reference index to full history
+     - Quick reference links
-   - Condensed for future context loading
+     - Optimized for future context loading

+3. **Memory Management Workflow**:
+   - First: Run `/project:page` to save everything to disk
+   - Then: Run `/compact` to free up Claude's context memory
+   - Result: Fresh context while preserving full history
+   - Essential for long development sessions

+**Note**: This prepares for `/compact` by saving everything first.
+Run `/compact` after this command completes.

 ## Implementation